-All Ideas Are Second-Hand: Mark Twain on Plagiarism and Originality, in a Letter to Helen Keller
+All Ideas Are Second-Hand: Mark Twain’s Magnificent Letter to Helen Keller About the Myth of Originality

 “The kernel, the soul — let us go further and say the substance, the bulk, the actual and valuable material of all human utterances — is plagiarism.”